OhMyBat/OhMyBat/README.md

 currently in development.

-mostly in the modeling stage, i prefer good models over unfinished ones that dont fit the game very well
+mostly in the modeling stage right now. i prefer good models over unfinished ones that don't fit the game very well.

 ## what's planned

 over time i want facility havoc to grow into more than just a single mode.

 things planned for the future include:
-- more role variety (in terms of inital roles and mid game roles)
+- more role variety (in terms of starting roles and mid-game roles)
 - stronger atmosphere and facility immersion
 - systems that make rounds more unpredictable
 - additional modes and ideas beyond the main loop of just the breach mode

-## tools i use

-- unity
-- blender
-- c#
-- c++
-- python
-- git
-- jetbrains ide stuff

 ## what you'll find here